dhis2/developer-portal/docs/guides/add-form.md

 ## 3. Customize the form components with props

-Now, you'll use the UI library to help you customize your form components through its props.
-Each final form component is made up of a base component and a set of props which we can also find the in the UI library.
-For example, if [Single Select (final form)](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select-field-final-form--default) is lacking in information, we could also look at the documentation for [Single Select Field](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select-field--default) or even [Single Select](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select--with-options-and-on-change).
+Now, you'll use the UI library to help you customize each form component through its props.

+Each final form component is made up of a base component and a set of props which you can also find in the UI library.
+For example, if [Single Select (final form)](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select-field-final-form--default) is lacking in information, you could also look at the documentation for [Single Select Field](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select-field--default) or even [Single Select](https://ui.dhis2.nu/demo/?path=/docs/forms-single-select-single-select--with-options-and-on-change).

 ### Single select

-For our single select field, we'll want to provide a name, label, an initial value, and options.
+For the single select fields in our example, you'll want to provide a name, label, an initial value, and options.
 It looks like this:

 ```js
 <Field